nicchunglow/find-my-drivers-backend/README.md

 For code wise, I tried to add testing into the code, hence, the use of supertest, jest and mongodb-memory-server is present.
 However, I do like to highlight that the test is not concise right now.

 Link to Frontend: https://github.com/nicchunglow/find-my-drivers A working life demo in available through frontend, hosted on netlify.
-Do note that the backend was not integrated with the frontend.

 ## Features Demo